7 evidence-based principles based on the law and what research tells us works best to support young people.

 2. Advocacy should be available at the start and throughout transitions

-Best practice suggests advocacy should be available to all young people and carers involved in the transitions process, particularly if they have concerns about having their voices heard.
+Best practice suggests advocacy should be available to all young people, parents and carers involved in the transitions process, particularly if they have concerns about having their voices heard.
 It should not only be available when hard decisions have to be made.

 The offer of advocacy should be made at the start of transition, age 14, and be available at least to age 25.
 This is especially relevant for those who are looked after, care-experienced, and those being considered for a Guardianship Order.